 The supposedly 2 hr ride took us 4 hrs since we had to wait for the boat to fill up at 7 am in the morning.
 To add more pain to the early morning wait, we were forced to listen to super loud Peruvian rap/techno music from someone’s equipment and all the songs seemed to contain words like puta, marihuana, oye..

-Since we were assumed to be rich gringas, we accepted to pay for the 8 missing passengers that we could be waiting for hours and the boat left the port 🙂
+Since we were assumed to be rich gringas, we accepted to pay for the 8 lacking passengers so that the boat could leave the port quicker.

 Upon arrival to Iquitos, we were so happy to check in to Flying Dog Hostel (20 soles/night or 7 USD) , take a shower and have our filthy clothes laundered.
 I couldn’t sleep at night with the anticipation for our trip to Cuzco the following day (or could be because we messed up our sleep schedule in the jungle).